Skip to content

 Signal 2: International orders happening organically.
 Customers from US/UK/EU finding you and ordering despite slow shipping.
 This is signal of demand in those markets that you're currently capturing inefficiently.

-Signal 3: AU competitor growth pressure.
+Signal 3: Competitor growth pressure.
 Competitors entering your niche; ad costs rising; brand differentiation harder.
 International expansion gives you a fresh market with less competition.

 Signal 4: Brand maturity.
 You have brand assets (logo, voice, customer reviews, content) that translate well to other English-speaking markets.